clvrai/SSGAN-Tensorflow/README.md

 ## Training tricks

 -   To avoid the fast convergence of D (discriminator) network, G (generator) network is updated twice for each D network update, which differs from original paper.
--   one-side label smoothing is applied
+-   One-side label smoothing is applied

 ## Author